The Rank Organisation: Leisure

+In 1968, Rank withdrew from the television rental business selling 102 stores to Granada plc for £4.1 million and 26 stores and its television and radio relay business to Rediffusion for £3.5 million.
+It retained 37 retail radio and television shops.
+By 1970, the group abandoned its interests in tenpin bowling, selling all its bowls, due to lack of popularity in the UK.

+Rank Audio Visual

 Rank Audio Visual was created in 1960, bringing together Rank's acquisitions in multimedia, including Bell & Howell (acquired with Gaumont British in 1941), Andrew Smith Harkness Ltd (1952) and Wharfedale Ltd (1958).
+In 1964 they acquired The Pullin Group which made Rank the UK's largest distributor of photographic equipment.
 Subsequent acquisitions included Strand Electric Holdings (1968) and H.J.
 Leak & Co.
 (1969).
 In the mid and late 1970s, Rank Audio Visual made a 3-in-1 stereo music centre, as well as TV sets in conjunction with NEC of Japan.
-The production of the "classic" Rank TV ran in the mid to late 70s, some interim models appeared and the "modern" Rank TV appeared in the early 1980s.
+The production of the "classic" Rank TV ran in the mid to late 70s, and a "modern" Rank TV appeared in the early 1980s.
 The NEC badge did not appear in the PAL/220/240 volt countries until the mid-1980s.

+Motoring

-Top Rank was one of the early operators of motorway service areas in the UK, opening its first services at Farthing Corner on the M2 in Kent in 1963.
+Top Rank was one of the early operators of motorway service areas in the UK, opening its first services at Farthing Corner on the M2 in Kent in May 1963.
+Knutsford Services on the M6 in Cheshire followed in November 1963.
+After the opening of the Aust services on the M4 in Gloucestershire in 1966, they were operating four in the UK.
 Top Rank operated a portfolio of 10 service areas until the takeover of Mecca Leisure Group by the Rank Group in 1991, when they were spun off to ex-Mecca CEO Michael Guthrie under the name Pavilion (later acquired by Granada and now forming part of Moto Hospitality).
-There were other small specialised groups, including Rank Taylor Hobson who made inspection equipment, Rank Cintel who made telecine (television film scanners) machines, and Gaumont Kalee who made audio analysis equipment.
+They also operated a number of Motor Inns in Ireland and the UK, starting with one outside Dublin.